Receive updates on our range of cultural tours and music festivals via email:

 Art Historian, and lecturer at SOAS, University of London, where she tutors on the Southeast Asian Art module of the SOAS Postgraduate Diploma in Asian Art programme since 2009.
 Lesley was born in Sumatra, and has lived in Asia with her husband and family for 25 years, including latterly three years in India.
 She completed both her Postgraduate Diploma in Asian Art and Masters at SOAS and worked at Asia House in London for two years.
 She is currently pursuing her PhD at SOAS researching the ‘Representation of Textiles on Indonesian Sculpture: 9th to 14th century’.

+Freelance writer, reviewer and lecturer.
 Dramaturg of Welsh National Opera from 1989–2012.
 After studying English at Cambridge, he taught for two years in Italy and for three at Kyoto University.
-He has published novels, poetry, translations of works of art history and reviews of books on music, and has written libretti for children’s opera and oratorio with Welsh composer Mervyn Burtch.
+He has published novels, poetry, librettos and translations.
+He writes for Opera, Opera Now, Early Music Today and Musical Opinion.

 Archaeologist, writer and broadcaster, perhaps best known for his BBC2 series Meet the Ancestors and Mapping the Town on BBC Radio 4.
 He has long been involved with the archaeology of Wessex, where he has lived and worked for over 30 years.
 He is the author of a series of English Heritage books about Stonehenge (including the current guide book).

-Jane Ridley teaches History and leads the MA in Biography at the University of Buckingham.
-She read History at St Hugh’s College, Oxford, and was later a research student at Nuffield College, Oxford, gaining her DPhil in 1985.
-Publications include The Letters of Arthur Balfour and Lady Elcho, and, most recently, Bertie: A Life of Edward VII.
-She also broadcasts on BBC Radio 4 and reviews regularly for the Spectator, Literary Review and Times Literary Supplement.
+Professor Jane Ridley teaches History and leads the MA in Biography at the University of Buckingham.
+She read History at St Hugh’s College, Oxford, and was a research student at Nuffield College, Oxford, gaining her DPhil in 1985.
+Publications include The Letters of Arthur Balfour and Lady Elcho, The Architect and his Wife: A Life of Edwin Lutyens, which won the Duff Cooper Prize, and recently the acclaimed Bertie: A Life of Edward VII.
+She also appears on television and reviews regularly for the Spectator, Literary Review and Times Literary Supplement.

 Mary Lynn lives on the Côte d’Azur and is a specialist in 19th and-20th century modern and contemporary art.
 She designs and teaches art courses and art appreciation workshops for adults at the Musée Bonnard in Le Cannet and the Espace de l’Art Concret at Mouans-Sartoux.
 She completed her Master of Fine Arts at the Maryland Institute College of Art in Baltimore, USA and previously worked at the Smithsonian Institution in Washington D.C.